jaeriv/simplePing/README.md

 # simplePing
+What does it do?
   Python tool that pings a list of IP addresses from a file and prints the results.
+It uses multiprocessing so it'll be quicker if you have a large list.
+You'll want to create a text file that lists all of the IP addresses from top to bottom that you want to ping.
+If you name the text file to something other than "IP_List.txt" than you'll have to modify that line of the code to reflect the different name (line 7).
+Also, if the file is not located in the same directory as the python file than you'll have to specify the file path.
+For example: "C:\\Users\\Desktop\\IP_List.txt".